 A little over two years ago I woke up to an email from an editor that I almost didn’t open because it came from my web site and I thought it was spam telling me she’d been looking for someone with a yoga background to write a book and did I want to talk about it.
 Uh, yeah I wanted to talk about it.
 I wanted to talk my freakin’ head off about it.
 Totallyyy.
 And during a few emails back and forth about what kind of book we could do and how yoga had helped me in life, I told her how I grew up in LA and how I started drnking when I was 14 years old and had gotten sober at 22 and how I immediately developed a panic disorder after that and that now I had Parkinson’s Disease.
 Oh, and how that was the one thing I refused to write about.
 Between the alcoholism and the anxiety that was just going to have to be enough for one book.
 And I meant it.

-Then for some reason I sent her something I had written a year earlier after I came home from the neurologist one day, something I wrote just for myself sitting in my garage, something I’d never had the guts to show to anyone, mostly because it felt like I had sawed open my own rib cage and exposed my entire insides.
-Which is slightly terrifying.
+Then for some reason I sent her something I had written a year earlier after I came home from the neurologist one day, something I wrote just for myself sitting in my garage, something I’d never had the guts to show to anyone.

 That thing I wrote is now the introduction to Bent.